A guide to insurance for beauticians and salons A guide to insurance for beauticians and salons

 2

-Equipment insurance (also known as business contents insurance) is designed to cover accidental damage, loss or theft to business equipment (including portable electronic equipment).
-It can cover kit belonging to you and your employees, whether you're in the workplace, working from home or out and about.
+Equipment insurance (also known as business contents insurance) is designed to cover accidental damage, loss or forcible theft of business equipment, including portable electronics.
+It can cover the tools you rely on to get the job done, whether they belong to you or your employees, in the workplace, working from home or out and about.

 3